ltw-webdev-javascript/curriculum/contact-list-generator.md

         text: "We’ll use `document.write()` to create an `<h1>` tag in our website."
       - num: 5
         text: |
           The `forEach` loop is a special kind of loop that will iterate over every single item in an array.
-With this loop we don’t need to know how many times to loop—Javascript just does it.
+With this loop we don’t need to know how many times to loop—JavaScript just does it.

           Notice that we pass in a `function()` to the loop.
 This function will be executed on every item in the array.
 The current array item will be saved into the functions first argument—here it’s called it `item`
       - num: 6